darktable-org/darktable/README.md

 Getting extensions
 ------------------

 Extensions and plugins use the Lua scripting language and can be downloaded [here](https://github.com/darktable-org/lua-scripts).
+Lua support is optional in darktable, ensure you have the interpreter `lua` and its development files (package
+`lua-dev` or `lua-devel`, depending on distributions) installed on your system while building or ensure the package you are using has been built with this library.

-They allow to export for various media, merge/stack/blend HDR, panoramas or focus bracketing, apply AI-based facial recognition, manage tags and GPS data, etc.
+Extensions allow to export for various media and websites, merge/stack/blend HDR, panoramas or focus bracketing, apply AI-based facial recognition, manage tags and GPS data, etc.

 Building